No deal on Brexit trade 'very very likely', British PM Johnson says

 The Bank of England said it had taken steps to keep banks lending through 2021 as Britain prepares for any market disruption from a big change in the trading relationship with the EU, while also dealing with the COVID-19 pandemic.

-Additional reporting by Michael Holden, David Milliken, Andy Bruce, Sujata Rao and Paul Sandle; Writing by Guy Faulconbridge; editing by James Davey, Timothy Heritage and Philippa Fletcher
+Additional reporting by Michael Holden, David Milliken, Andy Bruce, Elizabeth Piper, Sujata Rao and Paul Sandle; Writing by Guy Faulconbridge; Editing by Timothy Heritage, Philippa Fletcher and Daniel Wallis

 Our Standards: The Thomson Reuters Trust Principles.